Build an LLM from scratch

 model = BertForMaskedLM.from_pretrained("bert-base-uncased").to(device)

-# Loop through the data
+# Loop through the datafor i in range(len(data)):

 # Select a random piece of data